renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

-The valid syntax for this will be calculated at runtime because it depends on the versioning scheme, which is itself dynamic.
+Renovate calculates the valid syntax for this at runtime, because it depends on the dynamic versioning scheme.

-This field also supports Regular Expressions if they begin and end with `/`.
+#### Using regular expressions

+You can use Regular Expressions in the `allowedVersion` config.
+You must _begin_ and _end_ your Regular Expression with the `/` character!

-For example, the following will enforce that only 3 or 4-part versions are supported, without any prefixes:
+For example, this config only allows 3 or 4-part versions, without any prefixes in the version:

 ```json
 {